 Anthropometric dimensions vary considerably across gender, race and age.
-Within a particular group also the anthropometry differs due to nutritional status and nature of work.
+The anthropometry also differs within a particular group due to nutritional status and nature of work.
 Thus to achieve better performance and efficiency along with higher comfort and safety to the operator, it is necessary to design tools, equipments and workplaces keeping in view of the anthropometric data of the agricultural workers.
-It is very much essential for the designer to consider physical dimensions and human capabilities while designing farm equipments for better output and safety, because the man-machine interface decides the ultimate performance of the equipment.
+It is very important for a designer to consider physical dimensions and human capabilities while designing farm equipments for better output and safety, because the man-machine interface decides the ultimate performance of the equipment.